PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 contracts, caller multiplicity, and boundaries first; validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.

+## Terminal-boundary layout orchestration characterization: completed state

+The fixed-target, zero-argument
+`_run_terminal_boundary_layout_pass_cluster` remains unchanged in production.
+It creates one `ModelIRPassStateScope` for the main ModelIR and session layout state, then executes dual-MUL/CONCAT cleanup, boundary-input recovery, PAD recovery, final transpose cleanup, and transpose-gather channel-fanout cleanup in that exact order.
+All five owners receive the same main ModelIR, layout state, session diagnostics, and scope.
+The intermediate PAD rerun remains necessary because boundary-input recovery can recreate input-head wrappers;
+the following transpose sweep remains after it.

+There is exactly one argument-free production call.
+It remains immediately after transpose/InstanceNorm dual-stat residual-add/resize cleanup and before the terminal `optimize_layout_transpose_chains` conditional.
+Focused contracts freeze the zero-argument signature, fresh/shared scope construction, five full owner contracts, fixed order, caller multiplicity, and both outer boundaries.

+Sequential characterization validation completed as follows:

+- focused terminal-boundary contracts: `4 passed in 0.16s`;
+- focused contracts plus ordered architecture: `252 passed in 17.11s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.20s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, fixed owner contracts, caller multiplicity, terminal boundaries, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen main ModelIR/layout/diagnostics context and five stable owner IDs in a dedicated phase module.
+Import owners directly from `dual_mul_concat_layout`, `boundary_input_layout`, `pad_layout`, and `layout_transpose`; do not import the lowerer.
+Preserve the historical helper as one zero-argument delegate, keep the PAD/transpose order and comments semantically represented by the phase, and leave all unrelated direct owner calls untouched.
+Move the efficiency fixture to the explicit runner, prove one graph-index build and instrumented order, validate sequentially, then commit and push only.
+Do not create or reopen a pull request.